dylandreimerink/gobpfld/cmd/examples/Example.md

 ## per_cpu_map

 This eBPF program attaches to the loopback interface of the host and counts the amount of packets received per CPU, it stores this information in a `BPF_MAP_TYPE_PERCPU_ARRAY` map.
 This example demonstrates how to read from and write to a per CPU map type with the `gopbfld.BPFGenericMap`.

+## map_pinning

+This program demonstrates how to pin and unpin maps to the bpf FS using gobpfld.

+## TODO

+A list of example/sample programs should be created to demonstrate key features:

+- Bulk map operation